LazerJesus/EVA/README.md

 '''How can I know if the Emacs server is currently active?''';'''(equal (process-status server-process) (intern "run"))'''
 '''Run a Python script''';'''(shell-command (concat "python " (read-file-name "Enter the name of the Python script: ")))'''
 ```
-As you can see, the data is a simple CSV file with two columns: the instruction and the corresponding Elisp code.
-Most of the data was AI generated.
-Currently its not useful boyond proof of concept.
+As you can see, the data is a simple CSV file with two columns: the prompt and the corresponding Elisp code.
+Most of the data was AI generated and is not useful boyond proof of concept.

+### How to get data
+I see two ways to get data.
+1. We can generate it manually.
+2. Users donate it.

+My sense is that it will be a combination of both.
+We provide a way for users to donate data which will be used to train the foundation model.
+And we maintain a high quality dataset by hand for finetuning the specific tasks and skills EVA should master.

 ## Contribution
 Contributing to EVA can take several forms and be aligned with different phases of the project.
 I am seeking help with data, development of the Elisp client, design and provisioning of the model, as well as insightful discussions and feedback.